Office of Academic Affiliations

 Co-Director, PhD Post Doctorate Program: James Burgess, PhD

-Associate Director, PhD Post Doctorate Program: Susan Eisen, PhD
+Associate Director, PhD Post Doctorate Program: Karen Quigley, PhD

-Associate Director, MD Post Doctorate Program: Simon, MD, MPH
+Associate Director, MD Post Doctorate Program: Steven Simon, MD, MPH

 Research Focus: Fellowship faculty has a broad array of interests that center on studies to assess and improve the quality and access to VA healthcare.
 Priority areas include patient-centered care, organizational transformation and culture change, implementation of evidence-based practice, care coordination, public health communication, medication optimization and effectiveness, and mental health recovery.
 The program is designed to develop and enhance skills in conducting health services research toward the goal of becoming an independently funded researcher.
 Senior investigators serve as mentors, guiding fellows in the application and use of health services research methods, quantitative and qualitative analysis methods, implementation science methods, and the design and conduct of clinical trials involving health service innovations.